Linear superposition as a core theorem of quantum empiricism: Numeri

 \subsection{Naturalness of $\bbC$-numbers}

-Thus the $\boT$"=set primitives have been entirely banished from the theory, with the exception of the eigen"=state $\state\alpha_s$"=markers, which are needed only for distinguishability (sect.~\ref{S}) of $\scr A$"=observations.
+Thus the $\boT$"=set primitives have been entirely banished from the theory, with the exception of the eigen"=state $\state\alpha_s$"=markers, which are needed only for distinguishability (sect.~\ref{S}) in $\scr A$"=observations.
 These markers may be interchanged, but permutability $\state\alpha_j\rightleftarrows\state\alpha_k$ is already reflected by the superposition's commutativity.
-Taking now account of the fact that reassigning the $\state\alpha$"=labels does not touch on the concept of the number, one infers: the invariance attained above is exhaustive.
+Taking now into account the fact that reassigning the $\state\alpha$"=labels does not touch on the concept of the number, one infers: the covariance attained above is exhaustive.
 As a result, we draw the following conclusion. \begin{itemize} \item The coordinate representatives $\{\frak a, \frak b, \frak c, \ldots\}$ of states and superpositions thereof \eqref{s1} form the complex number field $\tilde\bbC^*$ equipped with the structures of conjugation and of swap:

+Statistical weights $\fr_j$ in object \eqref{set} are invariant with respect to both the involutions $\fr_j(\frak a^*)=\fr_j(\frak a)= \fr_j(\tilde{\frak a})$ for each component $\frak a_s$ independently. \end{itemize} What is more, the commentary on the primacy of \qm\ over the abstract arithmetic (see p.~\pageref{comment}) has a logical continuation. \begin{itemize} \item Quantum"=theoretic description invokes no $\bbC$"=numbers; nor does it introduce them.
+It \emph{does create} them together with the $\tilde\bbC^*$"=algebra.
+The $\bbC$"=numbers are in and of themselves the \emph{quantum} numbers. \end{itemize}